ShrutiSharma176/CBTCIP/README.md

 5. **Win Condition:** If you guess the number correctly, you retain your score for that round.
 6. **Out of Attempts:** If you run out of attempts, you have the option to buy 5 more attempts for 20 points.
 7. **Continue Playing:** After each round, you can choose to play again or exit.

+# Task-2 : Bank Management System
+## Description
+This is a simple console-based bank management system implemented in Java.
+It allows users to create accounts, deposit and withdraw funds, transfer money between accounts, and view account details.
+## Features
+**Create Account:** Allows users to create a new bank account with a unique account number, account holder name, and initial balance.
+**Deposit Amount:** Users can deposit money into their account.
+**Withdraw Amount:** Users can withdraw money from their account, ensuring they do not withdraw more than their available balance.
+**Transfer Amount:** Users can transfer money from one account to another.
+**View Account Detail:** Users can view the details of their account, including account number, holder name, and current balance.
+## How to Use
+1. **Compile the Program:** Open your terminal or command prompt, navigate to the directory where the BankY.java file is located, and run **javac BankY.java**
+2. **Run the Program:** After compiling, run **java BankY**
+3. **Follow the Menu:** The program will display a menu with options to create an account, deposit funds, withdraw funds, transfer funds, and view account details.
+Enter the corresponding number for the action you want to perform and follow the prompts.